Motion Graphics

 Motion graphics resources

-Discover your online hub for all the news, stories, and tutorials in the fields of animation, VFX, motion graphics, and design visualization, where you can post your work and learn from others.
+Check out AREA to find artwork, member spotlights and more from our beloved community of 3D artists in the fields of animation, VFX, 3D motion graphics, and design visualization, where you can post your work and learn from others.

-Pro visual artist and content creator Phil Radford runs the MayaGuy YouTube channel, where he covers 3D animation, compositing, motion graphics, simulations, digtal mattes, and other aspects of Autodesk Maya and Bifrost.
+Pro visual artist and content creator Phil Radford runs the MayaGuy YouTube channel, where he covers 3D animation, compositing, motion design, simulations, digital mattes, and other aspects of Autodesk Maya and Bifrost.

 Learn all about creating and editing different motion types with the Motion Graphics Toolset and other features of Autodesk Maya in this five-part video series.